-The Invisible Collection is launched during Museumnight on the 3rd of November 2018.
+The Invisible Collection was launched during Museumnight on the 3rd of November 2018.
 It is a collection of auditory descriptions of visual artworks, described by art connoisseurs like Peter Vandermeersch, Dirk van Weelden, Valentijn Byvanck, Charles Esche, Zeger Reyers and Wim Pijbes.
 Every speaker has selected an artwork and described their personal experience of this piece.
 What do they feel, smell, fantasize about or hear thinking about this particular piece?
 Listen to the podcast at Mediamatic and experience the artworks in the dark.
-Close your eyes and open yourself up for this unique art experience!

 Museumnight for the blind and visually impaired

 On November 10th blind and visually impaired people will be able to experience the Invisible Collection.
 The museum night will be organised again but this time especially for blind people.
 More information can be found here.

 Dirk van Weelden

 Van Weelden was editor of the art magazine Mediamatic since 1991.
 Since 1999 he has been a member of the editors of the literary magazine De Gids.
 Van Weelden is a prominent member of the Dutch Academy for Pataphysics.

 Valentijn Byvanck is director of Marres, Centre for Contemporary Culture in Maastricht, the Netherlands.
 At Marres he initiated and curated numerous exhibitions, such as The Unwritten (2014), the Winter Anti-Depression Show (2014) and recently Levi van Veluw: The Relativity of Matter (2015) and Ferran Adrià: Notes on Creativity (2016).